Written by Fatima Sanchez

 To learn more on the Photojournalism Nights: HERE

-To be in touch with the writer: email@example.comFollow us on social media:
+To contact the writer: email@example.comFollow us on social media: